 - Biography of nominator.
 Not to exceed one page, minimum font: 12pt, 1” margins.

 - List of nominating department faculty

 - Copy of IRS determination letter certifying 501(c)(3) tax-exempt status

-- The total duration of all work samples may not exceed 10 minutes.
+- Submit 2-3 film excerpts.
+The total duration of all work samples may not exceed 10 minutes.
 The panel will not view more than 10 minutes of required work samples and it is up to the applicant to edit their samples to fit within the 10 minute timeframe.

 - In addition to the required work samples, nominees are also encouraged to submit a complete short film as supplemental viewing material.
+Supplemental material can be a complete version of or a different film than your excerpted samples.
 Supplemental material does not count toward your 10 minute sample limit.

-- Submit only samples of work directed/created by the nominated filmmaker.
+- Submit only samples of work directoed/created by the nominated filmmaker.